 Were there earlier attempts to purchase this property?

 Yes.
 About ten years ago, a group of local people worked very hard to buy this property with the Township.
 At that time, the political and economic climate was less favorable.
 Earlier experiences have informed the current venture, and with a reorganized effort, the project is now moving forward.

 What is the cost of not purchasing the property?

-If we do not succeed with this project and raise the required funds to receive the MNRTF grant, the property will likely be sold and privately developed.
+If we are not awarded the MNRTF grant in December, the property will likely be sold and privately developed.
 Plans have already been approved by the Michigan Department of Environmental Quality (DEQ) for a large compound to be built on the site.
 The old growth forest could be lost forever and the beach would become private.
 While not part of Cherry Beach today, many beach goers have presumed this property was part of the public beach because it has been vacant so long.
 Public access would no longer be allowed.